osrf/gazebo_tutorials/aerodynamics/tutorial.md

 Fluid mechanics is the study of the forces on or due to liquids and gases.
 Solving fluid mechanics problems is complex, and a truly faithful simulation of fluid mechanics would be computationally prohibitive.
-Thus, Gazebo simulates the forces on an object immersed in a fluid and applies the forces to the object's links directly.
+Thus, Gazebo-classic simulates the forces on an object immersed in a fluid and applies the forces to the object's links directly.
 In particular, the phenomena of lift and drag are instrumental to underwater and aerodynamic vehicles.